yasiruchamuditha/Cyber_02_PR_Health_Care_Solutions/README.md

 ### Prescription and Checkup Management
 - Tracks and updates patient prescriptions and checkup details.
-- Offers easy access to past records for continuity of care.
+- Offers easy access to records for continuity of care.

 ### Admin Panel
 - Allows administrators to manage user roles and permissions.